Youth Conference – 28 June to 5 July. “Ngizobuyela kubaba”, “I will return to my father” – Luke 15:18

 Monday evening: Rev Erlo Stegen concluded his sermons for the Youth Conference by looking at the importance of returning the Father with your whole heart and receive more than you imagined – God’s ring and a radiant robe of righteousness.
 He also announced the next Youth Conference to be from 9 to 16 December 2016.

-Monday afternoon: Arno Stegen preached on how the Prodigal never knew where he would end up when he deserted his father. (many children are starting to leave as we near the end of the conference)
+Monday afternoon: The sermon was on how the Prodigal never knew where he would end up when he deserted his father.

 Sunday evening and Monday morning: Dr P Hammond with slides regarding missionary history in Africa and an update on Islam.